Brazilian champion with Flamengo shares moving story with Adriano Imperador | OneFootball

 Adriano Imperador won the 2009 Brasileirão with the Sacred Mantle, alongside Zé Roberto

-The phrase “Let Mengão reach the final and it's over” describes the Brasileirão of 2009.
-This is because Flamengo started poorly in the championship but finished as champions in the final round.
+The phrase “Letting Mengão reach the final is game over” describes the 2009 Brasileirão.
+That’s because Flamengo started the championship poorly, but finished as champions in the final round.
 Thus, former player Zé Roberto recalls how important Adriano Imperador was.

-Everything changed against Atlético-MG because the guys said they would run over us and the media agreed.
-So, we were downcast, silent, and unmotivated in the tunnel to enter the field, but Adriano shouted: ‘Guys, come back, come back, let's go back to the locker room’ -, highlighted Zé Roberto.
+Everything changed against Atlético-MG, because those guys said they were going to run us over and the media agreed.
+So, we were downcast, silent, and unmotivated in the tunnel before entering the field, but Adriano shouted: ‘Guys, come back, come back, let’s go back to the locker room’ — highlighted Zé Roberto.

 OneFootball Videos